WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Temperature/DS18B20/index.md

 ---
 layout: Library
-title: DS18B20
+title: DS18B20 1-Wire Temperature Sensor
-subtitle: Under development.
+subtitle: Hardware Driver for the DS18B20 1-Wire temperature sensor
 ---

 The DS18B20 is a 1-Wire temperature sensor manufactured by Maxim.
 The sensor can operate in 9, 10, 11 or 12 bit precision and has a range of -55&deg;C to 125 &deg;C.